ksingh7/odf-nano/README.md

 #Get your pull secret from https://cloud.redhat.com/openshift/create/local and save it as `~/.crc/pull-secret.txt`
 cp pull-secret.txt ~/.crc
-crc config set consent-telemetry no crc config set enable-cluster-monitoring true crc config set cpus 15 #Change as per your HW config crc config set memory 60000 #Change as per your HW config crc config view
+crc config set consent-telemetry no crc config set enable-cluster-monitoring true # Enable only if you have enough memory, needs ~4G extra crc config set cpus 15 #Change as per your HW config crc config set memory 60000 #Change as per your HW config crc config view